The Fall 2019 A to Z grant cycle is now closed.

 Anyone working at an Oakland public school (OUSD- or charter-managed) is eligible to apply: teachers, principals, Community School Managers, afterschool providers, librarians, anyone!

-You can apply for a general grant ($250 to $1,500) to cover a project at your school or a professional development grant ($500 to $5,000).
+You can apply for a general grant ($250 to $1,500) to cover a project at your school or a professional development grant (up to $1,500 for individuals or $5,000 for groups).
 Please note that funding for Early Childhood Education sites is limited to $1,000 per grant.

 General mini-grant funds can be used for a wide range of project costs, including: